ebelingGWEIV/CIS641-HW-Ebeling/index.md

 * **Miscellanious**: I have helped with science olympiad and FIRST robitics teams where I helped the students learn Python3 and Java programming.
 * **Home**: I try to diversify the languages and platforms that I use when doing personal projects.
 Using Texas Instruments launchpads or Raspberry Pis, I try to have some level of embedded computing that either communicates sensor readings or controls servos and motors.
 For the desktop side of the projects I have used C#, C++, and Python to perform more advanced computing tasks.

+## CIS 641 Project: The Jolly Snowman

+### Status: on going

+The goal of this project was to create an application that would create models of addressable LED Christmas light props.
+These models contain information about where the LEDs exist in 2D space and are in a format suitable to be used in the X-Light program.

+Analysis of the video was done using EmguCV.
+The C# libraries of OpenCV.
+This library contains tools that were useful for performing the actual analysis.